nandg81/ActiveFlowSense/README.md

 cd ~/pox

-./pox.py log.level
+./pox.py log.level --DEBUG misc.

-DEBUG misc.
 ControllerActive

 The user is required to enter whether it is soft or hard timeout, timeout value and timer value (only for ControllerActive and ControllerActiveZero)